U.S. Army Soldier Seeking Second Paralympic Berth

 |0

-This work, U.S. Army Soldier Seeking Second Paralympic Berth [Image 4 of 4], by LTC Michelle Lunato, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldier Seeking Second Paralympic Berth, by LTC Michelle Lunato, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT